SCOREC/core/python_wrappers/README.md

 3. [swig](http://www.swig.org/)
 4. [SCOREC::core](git@github.com:SCOREC/core.git)

 __NOTE__ If making core as a static libraries the `-fPIC` flag must be used.
 You can also make core as shared libraries by using the flag `-DBUILD_SHARED_LIBS=ON` option during cmake configuration.
+Also use the flag `-DCMAKE_SHARED_LINKER_FLAGS="-Wl,-no-as-needed` when making core with optimization on.

 ### Build instructions